DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 As gender was previously found not to have a significant influence on churn, it was excluded from this analysis to better highlight the impact of tenure, tech support, and partnership status.
 Below are the key findings from this churn rate breakdown:

-- Based on analyse it appears that tenure is one of the strongest indicators of churn, with shorter-tenure customers showing significantly higher churn rates.
+- Based on the analysis it appears that tenure is one of the strongest indicators of churn, with shorter-tenure customers showing significantly higher churn rates.
 Tech support (or lack of internet service) and partnership status also play important roles, often helping reduce churn, especially for longer-tenured customers.

 - Customers with both tech support and a partner generally show lower churn rates.
-However, there is one exception; in the 'Under 1 year' group, even customers with both still churn at 46%, while customer in this group with tech support and no parther showed churn rate at 35%.
+However, there is one exception; in the 'Under 1 year' group, even customers with both still churn at 46%, while customers in this group with tech support and no partner showed churn rate at 35%.
 This might indicate that newer customers may be at higher risk regardless of tech support or relationship status, most likely due to limited time for loyalty or satisfaction to build.

-- For customer in tenure group 2+ years, churn drops even further to just 0.1% for customers in this group who also have a partner, suggesting that even among low-risk segments, relationship status might still play a role.
+- For customers in the 2+ years tenure group, churn drops even further to just 0.1% for customers in this group who also have a partner, suggesting that even among low-risk segments, relationship status might still play a role.

 This overall pattern suggests that reducing churn is not just about one factor alone, but rather a combination of customer tenure, support access, and relationship context.
 Customers tend to become more stable over time, and features like tech support and having a partner seem to strengthen that stability, especially after the first year.

+While the main analysis highlights tenure, tech support, and partnership status, other features also appear to influence churn.
+For example, customers with **dependents** have a significantly lower churn rate (16%) than those without (31%), and **senior citizens** churn at a higher rate (42%) compared to non-senior customers (24%).
+These trends, although not explored in full detail here, may be worth deeper investigation or testing in the predictive model (part 2).

 ## ➡️ Next steps
 With these insights in hand, the next step in this project is to build a neural network model to predict customer churn.
 Part 2 will focus on preparing the data, training the model, and evaluating how well it can identify customers at risk of leaving.
 Part 2 is currently still in progress but can be found here (insert link from above, to the readme part 2)